 National Pension Scheme is open to all the citizens of India, irrespective of whether they are resident or non-resident and are aged between 18- 65 years at the time of subscription.

 The scheme is administered on behalf of Government of India by Pension Fund Regulatory and Development Authority (PFRDA).

-After attaining 60 years of age, you will not be permitted to make further contributions to the NPS account.
+After attaining 70 years of age, you will not be permitted to make further contributions to the NPS account.
 However, One is allowed to withdraw on attaining the age of 60 years.

 Subscription to the Scheme

 Subscription to NPS may be made through designated branches of almost all the leading banks (both private and public sector) along apart from authorized financial institutions are enrolled to act as Points of Presence (POP’s).
 Individuals are required to open a NPS account through the Point of Presence (POP) and who will assist Subscribers with all the details, forms required to open the account.

 The designated branches of Points of Presence (POPs) are the first point of contact for Subscribers.
 The authorized branches of a POP, called Point of Presence Service Providers (POP-SPs), will not only act as collection points but will also be responsible for number of other customer services including withdrawal from NPS.